Payment gateway for website

 Clarify your business needs and requirements

-The kind of website you have largely affects your payment needs.
+The kind of website you have affects your payment needs largely.

-We highly recommend calculating your budget for a payment gateway and thinking carefully about all the online transaction processing features you may need.
+We highly recommend calculating your budget for a payment gateway provider and thinking carefully about all the online payment processing services and features you may need.

 Decide on the gateway type